DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-tasks.md

 ## Remove a Task

-Right-click a task and select the 'Delete Task' context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) or [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item to remove a task.
+Right-click a task and select the 'Delete Task' [context menu](~/interface-elements-for-web/articles/gantt/context-menu.md) or [toolbar](~/interface-elements-for-web/articles/gantt/toolbar.md) item to remove a task.

 ![](~/interface-elements-for-web/images/Gantt/delete-task.png)